Aharoni-Lab/indeca/README.md

-# minian-bin
+# InDeCa
-repository of extended binary algorithms for minian
+repository of Interpretable Deconvolution for Calcium imaging.

 ## Development Guide